+The magnetic subsystem of \nabok{} is represented by the buckled SKL layers composed by Cu1 and Cu3 ions and decorated by interlayer Cu2 ions.
+The square \kagome{} lattice is a heavily distorted one with three inequivalent distances $(\alpha-\alpha) = 3.2943$~\AA{}, $(\alpha-\beta)' = 3.1022$~\AA{} and $(\alpha-\beta)'' = 3.4532$~\AA{}, which correspond to inequivalent exchange interaction pathways $J$, $J'$ and $J''$, as shown in Fig.~\ref{fig:fig9-skl}.

-Initially, the theoretical analysis was carried out for an equilateral SKL presuming that all exchange interactions $J$'s between $\alpha$ and $\beta$ sites (see Fig.~\ref{fig:fig9-skl}) are equal.
-At $x = J_{\alpha\beta}/J_{\alpha\alpha} = 1$, SKL represents a system of equilateral corner-sharing triangles which can be treated within the resonating valence bond scenario \cite{ref9,ref10,ref13}.
-The main result of this consideration was the prediction of a multitude of low-lying singlet states, a singlet-triplet gap and characteristic temperature dependence of a specific heat featuring two peaks \cite{ref1,ref4,ref7}.
+Initially, the theoretical treatment has been given to equilateral SKL presuming that all exchange interaction parameters between $\alpha$ and $\beta$ sites are equal.
+At $x = J_{\alpha\beta} /J_{\alpha\alpha} = 1$, SKL represents a system of equilateral corner-sharing triangles, which can be treated within the resonating valence bond scenario \cite{ref9,ref10,ref13}.
+The main results of this consideration were the prediction of a multitude of low-lying singlet states, a singlet-triplet gap and a characteristic temperature dependence of a specific heat featuring two peaks \cite{ref1,ref4,ref7}.

 An important step towards experimentally realized lattices was an assumption of $J_{\alpha\beta}\neq J_{\alpha\alpha}$.
 At $x\gg 1$, SKL becomes essentially bipartite forming a collinear ferrimagnetic ground state, say $\alpha$ spins up and $\beta$ spins down.
-In the opposite limit, $x \ll 1$, the $\alpha$ spins form isolated singlet tetramers alongside with free dangling $\beta$ spins \cite{ref10}.
+In the opposite limit, $x \ll 1$, the $\alpha$ spins form isolated singlet tetramers alongside with free dangling $\beta$ spins.
 Two types of competing valence bond crystal (VBC) phases were found in the vicinity of $x = 1$.
-At $x<1$ and $1 < x < 1.75$, the pinwheel VBC states were predicted, while the loop-six VBC state was predicted for $x > 1.75$.
-The case of isosceles SKL with $J_{\alpha\beta}\neq J_{\alpha\alpha}$ corresponds to Na$_6$Cu$_7$BiO$_4$(PO$_4$)$_4$Cl$_3$ which, however, shows neither a singlet-triplet gap nor a phase transition to ferrimagnetic state down to ultralow temperatures \cite{ref27}.
+At $x<1$ and $1 < x < 1.75$, the pinwheel VBC states were predicted, while the loop-six VBC state was predicted for $x > 1.75$ \cite{ref10}.